MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-smartcard.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting permits those certificates to be displayed for logon that are either expired or not yet valid.

 Under previous versions of Microsoft Windows, certificates were required to contain a valid time and not be expired.
 The certificate must still be accepted by the domain controller in order to be used.
 This setting only controls the displaying of the certificate on the client machine.